liferay/liferay-docs/userGuide/en/chapters/04-liferay-collaboration-suite.markdown

 All of Liferay's portlets support Liferay's robust, fine-grained permissions system.
 Some higher level permissions can be configured in the permissions tab of the portlet configuration dialog box.
 You can grant roles permission to add the portlet to a page, configure the portlet, or view the portlet.
 To set these permissions, go to the *Configuration* menu and click on *Permissions*.
 This shows you a table of roles defined in the portal.
 Use the check boxes to grant certain permissions to different roles.
 Click *Submit* after you have made your selections.

 Beyond this, specific permissions are generally defined for specific applications.
-For example, the message boards portlet contains a *ban user* permission.
+For example, the message boards portlet contains a *Ban User* permission.
 This makes no sense in the context of another portlet, say, the blogs portlet.
 We'll go over permissions for specific applications in the sections for those applications.
 For now, let's move on to sharing applications.

 ### Sharing